cylenia-xd/nixos/readme.md

 # nixos
-my nixos dotfiles, can not be used without heavy modification!
+my nixos configuration, can not be used without heavy modification!